baryhuang/mcp-server-any-openapi/README.md

 ## Features

-- 🏗️ Multiple deployment options:
-  - Public Docker image (`buryhuang/mcp-server-any-openapi`)
-  - Local Python package (`pip install`)
+- 🧠 Use remote openapi json file as source, no local file system access, no updating required for API changes
 - 🔍 Semantic search using optimized MiniLM-L3 model (43MB vs original 90MB)
-- 📚 Comprehensive endpoint documentation including parameters, request bodies, and responses
 - 🚀 FastAPI-based server with async support
-- 🐳 Multi-platform Docker support
-- 🧠 Intelligent chunking for large OpenAPI specs (handles 100KB+ documents)
+- 🧠 Endpoint based chunking OpenAPI specs (handles 100KB+ documents), no loss of endpoint context
 - ⚡ In-memory FAISS vector search for instant endpoint discovery

+## Limitations
-- 🐢 Cold start penalty (~15s for model loading)
+- 🐢 Cold start penalty (~15s for model loading) if not using docker image
+- If using docker image, the size may be bigger

 ## Challenges Addressed